 The best dog-friendly cottage for a romantic retreat

-Lime Tree Lodge: Sleeps 1 dog and 2 humans
+Under The Lime Tree: Sleeps 1 dog and 2 humans

 With stunning views of the Sugar Loaf Mountain, this cosy lodge makes for memorable dog-friendly holidays in the Brecon Beacons.
 Following a scenic scamper along the Sugar Loaf Circuit Trail nearby, let Rover enjoy a snooze by the glowing wood burner while you sink into the soothing bubbles of the hot tub.